Countability and diagonalization.

 Introduction to Turing machines and undecidability (to a description of Rice's Theorem).
 Recursive and recursively enumerable languages.

 The course covers some basics of theoretical computer science and computational models.
 The text is INTRODUCTION TO AUTOMATA THEORY, LANGUAGES, AND COMPUTATION by Hopcroft and Ullman.
 This material is in chapters 1 through 9, but we will not cover all sections.
 In addition to the text, there will be numerous handouts in class throughout the semester.
 You are responsible for all assignments in the text and the handouts.
+It's not possible to answer technical questions about this kind of material by email.
+Use the office hours or make an appointment on a timely basis if you have questions.

 We use the book by two authors (Hopcroft & Ullman) reprinted with permission and used by other sections of 380.
 This is NOT the newer book by Hopcroft-Motwani-Ullman.
 There will be numerous handouts in class.
 You are responsible for all assignments in the text and all handouts.